 How to Drill Holes in the Pegboard

 How to Sand the Pegboard

-A pegboard is smooth and less sanding is required.
+A pegboard is smooth, and minor sanding is required.
 Before you start sanding, use medium-grit sandpaper.
 Concentrate on the edges and corners of the panel since they take up the paint.
 Wear a face mask to protect yourself from sawdust and work in a well-ventilated area.
 Dust hinders a smooth and perfect finish when covered by paint.
 When your paint dries up, the dust particles start showing and leave spots.

 How to Assemble the Pegboard